wicaksuu/backdoor-scaner/README.md

 ]
 ```

+### PDF Report

+If `--save-pdf` is specified, the scan results are saved in a PDF file with a user-friendly layout.
+The report includes:

+- File details (path, size, timestamps, etc.)
+- Detected patterns with descriptions and impacts
+- VirusTotal analysis (if enabled), including:
+  - Safety status (`is_safe`)
+  - Malicious detection count
+  - Link to VirusTotal analysis

 ## Error Handling

 - If a file cannot be read, an error message will be logged.
-- If the VirusTotal API is unavailable or the API key is invalid, a corresponding error will be displayed.
+- If the VirusTotal API is unavailable or the API key is invalid, the script will skip VirusTotal checks and log a warning.

 ## Limitations